davidcastrodesign/number_guesser/README.md

 #About

 A number guessing game.
-The app uses Skeleton framework in HTML for UI and Javascript for DOM Manipulation, UI variables and functions to make the workable.
+The app uses Skeleton framework in HTML for UI and Javascript for DOM Manipulation, UI variables and functions to make it the functional.

 The UI accepts a number from 1-10 and gives the user 3 guesses to guess the correct number.
-Afterwards, the app will ask the user to play again and give the user the correct in red.
-Similar result happens in if user guess the correct answer of play again, except in green and win message.
+Afterwards, the app will ask the user to play again and give the user the correct answer in red.
+Similar result happens if the user guesses the correct answer of play again, except in green and with a win message.

 ## Click [here](https://davidcastrodesign.github.io/number_guesser/) for the live app.